 Anastrozole is used for post-menopausal woman diagnosed with hormone receptor-positive (ER+) breast cancer; using this medication will help prevent or slow the growth of the cancer.
 Additionally, anastrozole may be prescribed to patients who are at high risk for breast cancer to help with the prevention of it.

 Hormone receptor-positive (ER+) breast cancer is a type of cancer that feeds on estrogen; it needs estrogen to grow.
 Inside our bodies, we have aromatase enzymes which convert our natural hormones called androgens (produced by the adrenal gland) into estrogens.
 So how does Arimidex work to slow the growth of the cancer?
 It works by blocking the aromatase enzyme and preventing it from converting androgens into estrogen; by doing this, it “starves” the cancer and prevents it from growing further.

 Side effects of anastrozole may include hot flashes, headache, trouble sleeping, or dizziness.
 There are other side effects that may occur that are not listed here.
 Most side effects occur while your body adjusts to the new medication; they should not alarm you.
 However, if they do persist or become unmanageable, you should speak with your doctor.

-How soon do side effects of Arimidex start?
+How soon do the side effects of Arimidex start?